ChorusOne/substrate-light-client/README.md

 # substrate-client
-Implementation of substrate client in rust compilable to wasm.
-It is written to be integrated with CosmWasm readily.
+Implementation of substrate light client in rust compilable to wasm.
+It is written to be integrated with CosmWasm readily, and is optimized to run in a constrained environment of a smart contract.

 ## Compilation